Preparing a new meal every single night can feel like a grind, but it doesn’t have to! Here are my tricks to make daily cooking easy.

 As I make the plan, I think through how much time I will have to work with each day—some days it is 10 minutes some days an hour.
 I also think about who will be at the table and how hungry they are likely to be.
 For instance, my 11-year-old has soccer on Wednesdays and Fridays, which means he will come home ravenous.
 Whereas for three Mondays a month, I am out at meetings which means we are only feeding three instead of four.

-Once you’ve got a plan and know what days different recipes are going to happen, a lot of prep work can be done pretty easily.
+Once you’ve got a meal plan, a lot of prep work can be done pretty easily.
 Chopping vegetables, combining spices, grating cheese, even preparing full dishes and refrigerating them until it is time to cook are all great options.

-To make this even easier for you, all Scramble recipes have what we call “Do Ahead and Delegate” directions in which we highlight what steps can be done ahead of time either by you or by a partner, babysitter, or even your kids.
+To make this even easier for you, all Scramble recipes have “Do Ahead and Delegate” directions.
+It highlights what steps can be done ahead of time either by you, a partner, babysitter, or even your kids.

 Make Too Much

-One of my favorite ways to make daily cooking easy is to cook too much food on Sunday (or any night when I have more time to spend in the kitchen).
-Sometimes I just make too much of the recipe that we are eating so that we can have leftovers another night, but most of the time I cook too much of certain components of the meal that will be repurposed later.
+One of my favorite ways to make daily cooking easy is cooking too much food on Sunday (or any night when I have more time to spend in the kitchen).
+Sometimes I make too much of the recipe that we are eating so that we can have leftovers.
+Often, I cook too much of certain components of the meal that will be repurposed later.